• About Us

 2022

-A Randomized, Factorial Phase II Study to Determine the Optimal Dosing Regimen for 68Ga-Satoreotode Trizoxetan as an Imging Agent in Patients with Gastroenteropancreatic Neuroendocrine Tumors.
+A Randomized, Factorial Phase II Study to Determine the Optimal Dosing Regimen for 68Ga-Satoreotide Trizoxetan as an Imaging Agent in Patients with Gastroenteropancreatic Neuroendocrine Tumors.

 Virgolini I et al.